mo-rahimi/mo-rahimi/README.md

 ML Engineer
 -----------

-Transitioned from an experienced Business Intelligence Analyst to a Machine Learning Engineer by pursuing a Master’s degree in Artificial Intelligence, with over 10 years of experience in data analysis and business management across multiple industries
+Transitioned from an experienced Business Intelligence Analyst to a Machine Learning Engineer by pursuing a Master’s degree in Artificial Intelligence, with over 10 years of experience in data analysis and business management across multiple industries.

 As a results-driven professional, I am passionate about leveraging my expertise to automate tasks, enhance accuracy, and uncover hidden insights within data.
 I am actively seeking a position that allows me to apply machine learning algorithms and technical skills to solve complex problems.

 *   🌍  Currently I'm based in Hong Kong